Nomination and Remuneration Policy

 - Formulate the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy relating to the remuneration of Directors, key managerial personnel and other employees.

-- To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal.
+- To identify persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal.

 - To determine whether to extend or continue the term of appointment of the Independent Directors on the Board on the basis of the report of performance evaluation of Independent Directors.

-- Formulation and specification of criteria for effective evaluation of Independent Directors, the Board of Directors and the Committee of the Board to be carried out either by the Board, by the Committee or by an independent external agency and review its implementation and compliance.
+- Formulation and specification of criteria for effective evaluation of Independent Directors, the Board of Directors and the Committees of the Board to be carried out either by the Board, by the Committee or by an independent external agency and review its implementation and compliance.